juano2310/SuperCAN/docs/GETTING_STARTED.md

 # Getting Started with CAN Pub/Sub Protocol

+**A modern, robust communication protocol for the age of AI**

-This guide will help you get started with the publish/subscribe protocol in the Super CAN+ library.
+This guide will help you get started with the publish/subscribe protocol in the Super CAN library.

 ## Table of Contents